Skip Navigation

 Influence state lawmakers to introduce and pass legislation that secures paid student teaching.
 Legislators are often unaware of the challenges that student teachers face, and it’s up to advocates (like you!) to educate them on the issue and rally support for change.
 Follow this roadmap:

-Start by identifying your state representatives and senators who can have the most influence on education policy.
+Start by identifying your state representatives and senators who can have the most influence on education policy, including those on the state education committees.
 This should be one element of your power-map mentioned above.
 If you need help, contact the government relations department of your NEA state affiliate or use tools like USA.gov to find contact information for your local, state, and federal lawmakers.

 Initiate your efforts by building relationships with the people you're trying to influence before extending an ask.
 Share your hopes and visions for being a teacher.
 Ask for their hopes for the children of your state.